mtraynham/pureport-docs/overview/multicloud_fabric.rst

 IP address space.
 The easiest way to address this problem is to enable network address translation (NAT) at points to solve this problem.
-Just about every cloud provider and network equipment manufacturer supports enabling NAT on thier respecive service and device.
+Just about every cloud provider and network equipment manufacturer supports enabling NAT on their respective service and device.

 Operational challenge can result though due to different implementations depending on the service and/or platform.
 Having a single consist